Finanzverwaltung am Laptop

 As a rule, a club can increase the membership fee by making the corresponding change in the statutes and submitting this amendment to the members for a vote.
 In the statute of the club it should be regulated how the membership fee is determined and how it can be amended.
 As a rule, a majority of members must approve the proposal so that the increase in contributions can take effect.

 If a member does not pay the membership fee, the club can usually take certain measures to claim payment of the membership fee.
-This can be done, for example, by payment reminders or a dunning letter.
+This can be done, for example, by payment reminders or reminders.
 If the member does not pay the fee despite reminders, the club can usually expel the member.

-However, expulsion of a member should only be considered if all other options for collecting the membership fee have been exhausted and the member is still unwilling to pay the fee.
-Expulsion of a member should always be done in writing, and the member should be informed of the reasons for the expulsion.
-As a rule, expulsion must be decided by a body of the club, e.g. the executive committee or the general meeting.
+However, expulsion of a member should only be considered if all other options for collecting the dues have been exhausted and the member remains unwilling to pay the dues.
+Expulsion of a member must always be in writing, and the member must be informed of the reasons for the expulsion.
+As a rule, a decision on expulsion must be made by a governing body of the club, such as the board of directors or the general meeting.

 You can find more information about a member exclusion in this post here: